notofonts/noto-docs/src/miniarticles/NotoSansOldSouthArabian.md

 # Noto Sans Old South Arabian

-Noto Sans Old South Arabian is a sans serif design for texts in the historical Old South Arabian script.
+Noto Sans Old South Arabian is a unmodulated (“sans serif”) design for texts in the historical Old South Arabian script.

 Noto Sans Old South Arabian has multiple weights, contains 37 glyphs, and supports 36 characters from the Unicode block Old South Arabian.